 Best Uses: Hiking, light backpacking general outdoor use, day-to-day use

 The Lowa Renegade Mid GTX is a global star in the world of hiking boots.
 They have a lot of very happy users across the board over a long chunk of time, so they’re a tried and trusted model that scores consistently well in terms of performance, comfort, and functionality.

-The construction is waterproof breathable Gore-tex.
-Gore-tex is of course an industry standard when it comes to waterproof and breathable hiking boots and the construction of the Renegade boots performs well.
+The construction is waterproof and breathable Gore-Tex, which is, of course, an industry standard when it comes to waterproof and breathable hiking boots.
+The construction of the Renegade boots boasts of high levels of performance as well.

 The soles are Vibram so again, a popular industry standard that performs very well.
-Perfect for the light to medium hiker most of the year round, the Lowa Renegade Mid GTX Hiking Boots retail at the higher end of the price range for hiking boots, but they're an excellent pair of all round hiking boots.
+Perfect for the light to medium hiker most of the year around, the Lowa Renegade Mid GTX Hiking Boots retail at the higher end of the price range for hiking boots, but they're an excellent pair of all around hiking boots.

 #6 Salomon X Ultra Mid 3 GTX Hiking Boots For Men